-7 Conclusions
+6 Conclusions

 In this paper, the role of flow structures, particularly a pair of counter-rotating vortices, generated in wind farm control through yaw misalignment was investigated.
-These vortices were shown to be important in (1) deforming the shape of the wake, (2) in explaining the asymmetry of efficacy in wake steering of oppositely signed yaw angles (rather than the currently used natural

-5 deflection angle), and (3) in understanding how a "steered" wake interacts with a downstream wake and with laterally adjacent wakes.
+These vortices were shown to be important in (1) deforming the shape of the wake, (2) explaining the asymmetry of efficacy in wake steering of oppositely signed yaw angles (rather than the currently used natural deflection angle), and (3) understanding how a "steered" wake interacts with a downstream wake and with laterally adjacent wakes.
 These findings are critical for developing an effective, robust strategy for wind farm control.

-One important finding of the paper was that, because of the presence of these vortices, a steered wake can deflect the wake of downstream turbine, even if that turbine is not yawed, a process called "secondary steering".
+One important finding of the paper was that, because of the presence of these vortices, a steered wake can deflect the wake of a downstream turbine, even if that turbine is not yawed, a process called "secondary steering".
 A second finding was that combinations of wakes from yawed turbines are shown to involve merging of generated cross flows.
-These combinations can

-- 10 lead to changes in power generation that are different then adding the changes of yawing individual turbines.
-In ongoing research at NREL, new engineering wake models which contain these behaviors due to the generated voritices are under development to be incorporated into FLORIS.
-Once completed these new models will be compared to similar SOWFA data sets to determine if they can resolve all discrepancies.
-Such new models, can then be used to develop new wind farm controllers.
-These new wind farm controllers can be optimized to take advantage of the controllability afforded by the vortices - 15 ability to manipulate the flow and will yield a more powerful form of wake steering than currently exists.
+These combinations can lead to changes in power generation that are different then adding the changes of yawing individual turbines.

+In ongoing research at NREL, new engineering wake models which contain these behaviors due to the generated vortices are under development to be incorporated into FLORIS.
+Once completed these new models will be compared to similar SOWFA data sets to determine whether they can resolve all discrepancies.
+Such new models can then be used to develop new wind farm controllers.
+These new wind farm controllers can be optimized to take advantage of the controllability afforded by the vortices ability to manipulate the flow and will yield a more powerful form of wake steering than currently exists.
+Data availability.
+Data can be shared on request but are not available on a public repository.